kblok/kblok.github.io/_posts/2019-08-14-puppeteer-sharp-monthly-2019-aug.md

 ## Docker

 I wrote a [post](http://www.hardkoded.com/blog/puppeteer-sharp-docker) about running Puppeteer-Sharp on Docker.
 I think this is going to be super helpful.
-But there is more, I also published [another post](http://www.hardkoded.com/blog/pushing-to-docker) about pushing that image to Docker Hub.
+But there is more.
+I also published [another post](http://www.hardkoded.com/blog/pushing-to-docker) about pushing that image to Docker Hub.
 So now we have [puppeteer-sharp-base](https://hub.docker.com/r/hardkoded/puppeteer-sharp-base) on Docker for you to test.
 I would really love to have some feedback there.

 # What's next